huuhait/xnt-core/docs/src/neptune-core/keys.md

 # Keys and Addresses

-`neptune-core` uses an extensible system of keys and addresses.
+`xnt-core` uses an extensible system of keys and addresses.
 This is accomplished via an abstract type for each.
 At present two types of keys are supported: `Generation` and `Symmetric`.

 ## Abstraction layer